 munche: The CBS card is better than a low level UFC, but the lack of competitive fights dampens the star power aspect.

 The odds say three of the four fights on the CBS card are mismatches, with Fedor Emelianenko, Gegard Mousasi and Jake Shields all heavily favored.
 Of course, they're no bigger favorites than Lyoto Machida was against Shogun Rua.

 This is an important point in the UFC's favor: The UFC's roster is deep enough that they can put five fights live on pay-per-view and two fights live on Spike, and the fans at home are still hoping they'll get to watch a couple of the preliminary fights on tape delay.
-Strikeforce cards aren't that deep: The CBS card has four really good fights, but nothing close to the kind of top-to-bottom talent that the UFC has, when the non-televised undercard is included.: It's unfair to compare it to any of those cards, cuz it's their premier card.
-It's only fair to compare it to 100.
-That being said, you could argue it's better than those cards, but certainly not as good a card as 100.
+Strikeforce cards aren't that deep: The CBS card has four really good fights, but nothing close to the kind of top-to-bottom talent that the UFC has, when the non-televised undercard is included.

 The question was whether the CBS show is better than UFCs 102-107.
 I haven't heard anyone argue that it's a better card than UFC 100.